 - Step 4: When you find the PDF, click "Open" and then click "OK" to insert the file into the Word document.

 This PDF file will become a part of the Word document, much like an image.
 This is therefore the best solution when you need to add single-page PDFs to your project as a reference or to support and emphasize a point you're trying to make.

-If you want to add sections of the PDF, your best option is to convert the document to Word using UPDF and then copy and paste the sections to Word.
+If you want to add sections to the PDF, your best option is to convert the document to Word using UPDF and then copy and paste the sections to Word.

 - 3 Different Methods to Merge Images into PDF

 - 2 Ways to Combine Images into PDF on Mac